 If you genuinely want to make sure people learn and engage here are three considerations you must always remember.

 For any outcome that involves people and involves shared vision, you need to consider three factors.

 No matter what you are doing- whether you are presenting or even simply giving a speech, you have to consider the relational element.

 It adds dimension to your presentation and prevents you from being a “talking head” filling time.

-Relationship encourages synergy and lowers the element of risks.
-When folks feel a connection to the speak and know they are emotionally safe, they will engage.
+The relationship encourages synergy and lowers the element of risk.
+When folks feel a connection to the speaker and know they are emotionally safe, they will engage.
 They will open their minds; they will learn.

 Not so with a “Talking Head”

 Have you ever been to an event where the speaker just droned on and on without any consideration for the audience?

 I can say I have.
 Sometimes, I even wondered if the speaker even knew we are in the room because they went on and on and on without any eye contact, acknowledgment of us, or consideration of how we experienced them.